Karunakaran Babu: Notable rulings

+Case against Kerala MLA Rahul Mamkootathil

+When Kerala MLA Rahul Mamkootathil's anticipatory bail plea came up for hearing, Justice Babu said the matter would be posted for a detailed hearing.
+“During the pendency of the case, I will not permit the police to arrest the petitioner because he has raised serious contentions,” the court observed.
+“No man shall be condemned unless heard.
+When a matter is pending before a constitutional court, he will not be arrested.
+The petitioner's case is that it was a consensual relationship.
+And admittedly, there is a consensual relationship,” Justice Babu added.

-- Jomon Puthenpurackal v State of Kerala
+Jomon Puthenpurackal v State of Kerala

-The Kerala High Court on Friday (11 April) ordered CBI enquiry into former Chief Secretary of Kerala K. M. Abraham (civil servant) in a case of illegal amassment of wealth.
-The order was passed by Justice K. Babu in a petition filed by Jomon Puthenpurackal, a popular activist.
+The Kerala High Court on Friday (11 April) ordered CBI enquiry into former Chief Secretary of Kerala K. M. Abraham in a case of illegal amassment of wealth.
+The order was passed by Justice Babu in a petition filed by Jomon Puthenpurackal, a popular activist.
 It is alleged that while serving as the Additional Chief Secretary of Financial Department, Abraham acquired wealth disproportionate to his income.